cwlkr/torchvahadane/README.md

 ```

 ## Notes
-Spams installation through pip throws more errors then not.
-Using conda pre-compiled binaries might work best.
+Spams installation through pip throws more errors than not.
+Using conda's pre-compiled binaries might work best.
 Spams is not listed in the package requirements.

 ## Acknowledgments